Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Introduction

 Large language models (LLMs) have achieved remarkable fluency across a wide range of domains \cite{llm_sentiment_review}.
 However, they are also known to generate hallucinations that are nonsensical or unfaithful to the provided source content \cite{hallucination,hallucination_inevitable1}.
 In particular, the generation of non-existent academic references or legal precedents has been widely recognized as a critical issue \cite{hallucination2}.
 For example, in the field of marketing, where Recency–Frequency–Monetary (RFM) analysis \cite{rfm1,rfm2,rfm3} is commonly employed as a customer relationship management (CRM) \cite{loyalty}, when prompted to “Please suggest recent academic papers on RFM analysis with Author (Year) Title, Journal, Vol, No, pp style,” the model (GPT-4.1) produced the following response: \begin{quote} Chitturi, P., Raghunathan, B., Sciandra, R., \& Sikora, J. (2010).
 “RFM and CLV: Using Customer Data for Improved Decision Making.”
 Journal of Direct, Data, and Digital Marketing Practice, 12(1), 1--10. \end{quote} Although the output follows the correct bibliographic format, the paper itself does not exist.
-Each component imitates genuine studies: some author names \cite{hallu2}, the journal name \cite{hallu3}, and the paper title \cite{hallu1}.
-However, the remaining part of the title and numerical details are fictitious, suggesting that multiple authentic entries were probabilistically combined into a fabricated citation.
+The record appears to be composed of elements from different genuine studies: some author names (e.g., Chitturi and Raghunathan \cite{hallu2}), the paper title (e.g., “RFM and CLV:” \cite{hallu1}), and the journal name \cite{hallu3}.
+The remaining part of the title and numerical details are fictitious, suggesting that multiple authentic entries were probabilistically combined into a fabricated citation.

 Recent studies on training data memorization \cite{carlini2} have shown that the probability of reproducing training data correlates with its frequency of appearance in pretraining corpora.
-Given that corpora include various web sources such as academic publications, technical blogs, and online discussions, highly cited papers, which frequently appear across such sources, are likely to be more accurately reproduced.
+Given that corpora include various web sources such as academic publications, technical blogs, and online discussions, highly cited papers which frequently appear across such sources are likely to be more accurately reproduced.